Can-Guo/servoDogVersion1.0/README.md

 <!--
  * @Date: 2021-07-16 10:56:55
  * @LastEditors: Guo Yuqin,12032421@mail.sustech.edu.cn
- * @LastEditTime: 2021-07-19 09:27:58
+ * @LastEditTime: 2021-07-19 09:40:47
  * @FilePath: /servoDogVersion1.0/README.md
 -->

 # servoDogVersion2 .0 project
-TODO: openloop control with a forward path feeding
+TODO: open-loop control with a forward path feeding

 Note: Today, I crash a servo(a single one would costs about 800 RMB!), which is due to my false such as careless.